 - If the meter displays a reading between 10 and 50 Ohms of resistance, the heating element has continuity and should be working properly.

-- If the meter display does not change when the leads touch the terminals, or changes insignificantly, then the heating element has no continuity and can be considered defective.
+- If the meter display does not change when the leads touch the terminals, or changes insignificantly, then the heating element has no continuity and can be considered defective and will need to be replaced.

 In order to remove the heating element for testing or to replace a defective element with a new one, you will probably need to fully uninstall the dishwasher.
 While this process may vary depending on the model, you can use these steps as a general guide.